Italo1994/Italo1994/README.md

 ### Hi, I'm Italo 👋
-### Information Technology student and enthusiastic for Web Technologies
+### Bachelor of Information Technology and enthusiastic for Web Technologies

 - 🔭 I’m currently studing at Federal University of Rio Grande do Norte, in the Bachelor of Information Technology.